Aokami-dvlp/GretaSays/README.md

-# let Greta say Joke!
+# Let Greta say a joke!